 Associate Dean for External Affairs, Professor and Inaugural Chair of Surgery

-John Fildes, MD, FACS, FCCM, FPCS (Hon) is the Associate Dean for External Affairs at the UNLV School of Medicine.
+John Fildes, MD, FACS, FCCM, FPCS (Hon) is the Associate Dean for External Affairs at the Kirk Kerkorian School of Medicine at UNLV.
 In addition, he is Professor and Inaugural Chair of the Department of Surgery.
 He served as Interim Dean from September 2019 through April 2020.

 Dr. Fildes’ specialty is in Acute Care Surgery, the combination of Trauma, Surgical Critical Care, and Emergency General Surgery.
 He established the first American Association for the Surgery of Trauma (AAST) approved fellowship in Acute Care Surgery in the nation and was its Program Director for over a decade.
 Dr. Fildes is an internationally renowned trauma surgeon, researcher, educator and administrator in the fields of medicine and medical education.
 He has practiced in Nevada since 1996.

 Dr. Fildes’ research has appeared in 67 peer-reviewed publications, including the American Journal of Surgery, the Journal of Trauma and Acute Care Surgery, Critical Care Medicine, Academic Emergency Medicine, Plastic and Reconstructive Surgery, Journal of Surgical Research, Cancer Medicine, and Circulatory Shock.
 In addition, he has authored 72 invited publications and book chapters.